serpentity/serpentity/README.md

         }
     });

-You can add components to entities by using the add method:
+You can add components to entities by using the addComponent method:

-    entity.add(new PositionComponent());
+    entity.addComponent(new PositionComponent());

 Systems can refer to entities by requesting nodes.